Carl-Montpetit/data-structures-and-algorithms/README.md

 - `linear_search`

-  > Search the first occurrence of an integer in the array.
+  > Search the first occurrence of an element in the array.
 Return the index of
   > the first occurrence found. <br />
   > Else return $-1$.